UCUCDUH/pols_501_wi16/web/stories/index.md

 # Resources

-Beyond what I and Andreu can providing, there are several resources on campus that you can go for help on data, computing, and statistical problems:
+Beyond what the teaching team can providing, there are several resources on campus that you can go for assistance with data, computing, and statistical problems:

 -  (Center for Social Science Computing and Research) [CSSCR](http://csscr.washington.edu/consulting.html)and the  has a drop-in statistical consulting center in Savery 119.
 They provide consulting on statistical software, e.g. R. Go there for R or data questions.
 - [CSSS Statistical Consulting](https://www.csss.washington.edu/Consulting/) provides general statistical consulting.
 Go there for questions about statistical methods.